 The planned renovation of Edwin Duncan Hall includes adding and refurbishing elevators, making repairs to the building’s exterior, installing a new sprinkler system and completely revamping the facility’s HVAC system.

-This artist’s rendering depicts what App State’s Edwin Duncan Hall might look like once renovations to the building are complete.
+This artist’s rendering depicts what App State’s Edwin Duncan Hall might look like once renovations to the building are completed.
 This image does not reflect the finalized renovation design.
 Graphic courtesy of McMillan Pazdan Smith Architecture

 Status